 Due to its focus on hardware, Area 404 has been decked out with state-of-the-art machinery.
 Its inhabitants will have at their disposal an electron microscope and CT scanner that can produce 3D, X-ray images, a 5-axis vertical milling machine, capable of producing large, complex geometry, and a powerful 5-axis water jet that can cut through thick sheets of aluminium, steel, and granite.

 The tools will be used on Facebook’s biggest projects, including its OpenCellular device, aimed at bringing mobile connectivity to the developing world.
 Research and development for the company’s internet-delivering drone Aquila will also take place inside Area 404.
 Additionally, Facebook intends to use the site to build new VR hardware for Oculus, and its 360-degree camera.
-The software on both OpenCellular and Facebook Surround 360 may be open-sourced, but the hardware will be built internally.
+The software on both OpenCellular and

 “We needed a big, open space to complement our custom labs,” states Spencer Burns, a CNC model maker at Facebook.
 “So we built one, and we call it Area 404 — named for our teams wanting a space just like this one, but one wasn’t found; now it’s found, and we lovingly refer to the space as Area 404.”

 - Old tech sounds preserved as part of huge audio project

 - Finishing touch: How scientists are giving robots humanlike tactile senses

 - Apple is not ready to launch its AR/VR headset yet

 - Motorola’s 5G neckband can power lightweight XR glasses

 - Turns out Microsoft’s HoloLens 3 might not be dead after all